vylorane/virtual-moped-exercise/README.md

 - The Moped always starts out its life at 10th St. and 5th Ave., facing South.
 - The program must announce the Moped's current location and orientation (which cardinal direction it is facing), when it starts, and with every move.
-- If the user commands the Moped to "`park`", then the program outputs a message indicating the moped has been parked on the sidewalk, and quits.
+- If the user commands the Moped to "`park`", then the program outputs a message, "We have parked", indicating the moped has been parked on the sidewalk, and quits.
 - Turning left while going forwards is a different thing from turning left while in reverse, hence _your moped must keep track of its orientation_.

 ![Virtual moped movement](./images/Virtual_moped_movement_diagram.png)